hatimsue/xml-core/README.md

 const comment = new XMLComment( 'This is a library XML document' ) library.addChild( comment )

-// Create <bk:Books> with the "bk" namespace and the "genre" attribute const books = new XMLElement( {
+// Create <Books> with the "genre" attribute const books = new XMLElement( {
     name: 'Books',
     attributes: { genre: 'fantasy' }
 } )

-// Add <bk:Book> elements for each author authors.forEach( author => {
+// Add <Book> elements for each author authors.forEach( author => {
     const book = new XMLElement( {
         name: 'Book',